gogoneriel/nerite/README.md

 The system compensates liquidators for their gas costs in order to incentivize rapid liquidations even in high gas price periods.

-Gas compensation in Liquity v2 is entirely paid in a mixture of WETH and collateral from the Trove.
+Gas compensation in "Liquity V2 protocol which Nerite uses" is entirely paid in a mixture of WETH and collateral from the Trove.

 When a Trove is opened, a flat `ETH_GAS_COMPENSATION` of 0.0375 WETH is deposited by the borrower and set aside.
 This does not count as Trove’s collateral - i.e. it does not back any  debt and is not taken into account in the ICR or the TCR calculations.